-"About grandson," by typing it on a text field on the Theme selector dialog, to reflect on her grandson.
+Satisfied with the exploration of the ideas of the support network, Jane turns to a new theme.
+She again clicks the 'Explore Other Themes' button, and the Theme selection dialog suggests new themes generated considering her activities so far.
+However, no suggested themes inspire her.
+So Jane creates her own theme, "About grandson," by typing it on a text field on the Theme selector dialog, to reflect on her grandson.
 The new Theme panel suggests questions related to her custom theme, and Jane selects the question, "What are the aspects of spending time with your grandson that bring you joy and fulfillment?"
 Upon this question, her perspectives on caring for her grandson transitioned from being overshadowed to being fulfilled.
 She continues exploring through her challenging story by adding themes and questions.
-She also goes back to see past themes and her writing by clicking themes on the Overview list (Figure 1-A, top-left).
+She also goes back to see past themes and her writing by clicking themes on the Overview list (Figure 3-A, top-left).
 After a while of exploration, Jane feels that her exploration is saturated.
-She clicks the 'View AI Summary' button (Figure 1-A, bottom-left) to wrap up the exploration.
+She clicks the 'View AI Summary' button (Figure 3-A, bottom-left) to wrap up the exploration.

 4.2.3 Wrapping Up and Summarization.
-Jane enters the AI Summary screen (Figure 2-B).
-On the left column, she can review a comprehensive list of themes, questions, and answers (c in Figure 2-B).
-On the right column, an AI-generated summary is displayed (d in Figure 2-B).
-The summary synthesizes the key themes and insights from the user's exploration into a concise essay.
-Using the back button (c in Figure 2-B), she can also go back to the Exploration screen and return with updated exploration paths.
+Jane enters the AI Summary screen (Figure 4).
+On the left column, she can review a comprehensive list of themes, questions, and answers ((a) in Figure 4).
+On the right column, an AI-generated summary is displayed ((b) in Figure 4).
+The summary distills the key themes and insights from the user's text into a concise essay.
+Using the back button ((d) in Figure 4), she can also go back to the Exploration screen and return with updated exploration paths.
 Jane reads through the AI summary and ends the exploration.